Desk with Laptop, Calculator, Files and small model of house with epc colours

 However, there are cases where buildings are constructed with energy performance that is significantly better than the minimum required by building regulations at the time.

-Our Passivhaus here is such an example, and there is the likelihood that without paying attention, an RDSAP EPC could be produced which doesn’t accurately reflect the thermal performance of the property - by this, I mean the rating would not be as good as it could/should be.
+Our 'Passivhaus' here is such an example, and there is the likelihood that without paying attention, an RDSAP EPC could be produced which doesn’t accurately reflect the thermal performance of the property - by this, I mean the rating would not be as good as it could/should be.

 This comes with some caveats however.

-Firstly, documentary evidence is required to backup the overriding of these U-values and there are fairly stringent requirements for this.
-Documents need to be linked to the property address somehow, u-value calculations need to show the name and qualifications of the qualified person providing the calculations etc. Alternatively, Invoices or specification documents such as glazing sizes etc. would also need to be linked to the property.
+Documents need to be linked to the property address somehow, u-value calculations need to show the name and qualifications of the person providing the calculations etc. Invoices or specification documents such as glazing etc. would also need to be linked to the property.

 Secondly, the overriding of any building u-value, apart from those for windows and doors, will result in a SmartAudit trigger on any resulting EPC